nigelpayne/thestagrackenford/_menus/sunday.markdown

 * Homemade vanilla ice cream, with optional hot fudge sauce or raspberry coulis

-  * and shot of Psychopomp's coffee distillation to make it an Affogato - £2.5
+  * add shot of Psychopomp's coffee distillation to make it an Affogato *£2.5 supplement*

 * Eton mess, mixed berries, meringue and cream